mikesklein/MBTI_Classifier/README.md

 This methodology ensures a systematic, reproducible approach to evaluating local LLMs’ ability to predict personality types from textual data.
 The project contributes to understanding the capabilities of local AI systems for personalized applications while addressing ethical considerations.

+## Data Source and Personality Café Dataset

+The data used in this project primarily consists of tweets and MBTI personality labels, curated to enable personality type predictions.
+The dataset includes individuals’ last 50 tweets, paired with their known Myers-Briggs Type Indicator (MBTI) personality types.
+This structure allows for testing the ability of local LLMs to classify text-based data into MBTI categories accurately.

+### Personality Café Dataset

+A significant portion of the MBTI data originates from the Personality Café dataset, which has been widely used in personality classification research.
+This dataset aggregates self-reported MBTI types and textual data from forum posts.
+Although the dataset was not directly used in this study, it serves as a foundational reference for understanding personality classification from textual data.
+Key attributes of the Personality Café dataset include:
+	•	Self-reported MBTI types: Users provide their personality types, which are used as ground truth for model evaluation.
+	•	Variety of text formats: Includes forum discussions, which resemble tweets in informal tone and length.
+	•	Data diversity: Covers a wide range of topics, enabling the exploration of linguistic patterns associated with MBTI traits.

+Ethical Considerations and Preprocessing

+The tweets used in this project were collected in adherence to ethical guidelines, ensuring compliance with data privacy standards.
+Sensitive data, such as usernames and identifiable information, was excluded to maintain anonymity.
+Preprocessing steps included:
+- Noise Reduction: Removing non-alphanumeric characters, links, and extraneous formatting.
+- pling: Selecting 400 samples for computational feasibility and controlled evaluation.

+By leveraging these data sources and preprocessing steps, this project ensures a robust framework for evaluating the efficacy of local LLMs in personality classification.
+The use of local models further enhances data privacy by avoiding transmission of sensitive information to external servers.

 ## Results:

 ### First Run: